Yashjain0333/Hashcode2020-Qualification-Round-/README.md

 # Hashcode 2020 solution (Qualification round)
 This is my solution for the [Google Hashcode 2020](https://codingcompetitions.withgoogle.com/hashcode) qualification round problem with libraries and books.
-Although I did not participate in the round and rather did this problem for practice.
+Although I did not participate in the round but rather did this problem for practice.

 <p align="center">
 <img src="/Images/hashcode.jpg" alt="Hashcode Logo" width="500"/>